Well, this is awkward… about those encampments

 Housing Matters is the largest nonprofit in Santa Cruz County working exclusively on the issue of homelessness.
 We connect unhoused community members with housing.
 While we offer things like public showers and a mailroom, our ultimate goal is to end homelessness for everyone in Santa Cruz County living without a home.
 And we do that, one person or family at a time.
 Because, as you likely know, housing solves homelessness.

-There has been a lot of discussion about this situation.
+There has been a lot of discussion about encampments in Santa Cruz.
 People have asked if we think it’s a “bad look.”
 Community members have griped about yet another major encampment popping up just before winter.
 We’ve even been called out about it on social media.

-The bottom line is, it’s a brutally honest portrayal of homelessness in Santa Cruz County.
+The bottom line is, encampments are a brutally honest portrayal of homelessness in Santa Cruz County.
 And it’s something we can all learn from.

 We’re doing a lot